pingcap/docs-tidb-operator/en/restore-from-s3-using-job.md

 envsubst < lightning_job.yaml | kubectl apply -f -
 ```

-### Check TiDB Lightning Job Status
+### Check the TiDB Lightning job status

-Run the following command to check the status of the Pod associated with the TiDB Lightning Job:
+Run the following command to check the status of the Pod associated with the TiDB Lightning job:

 ```shell
 kubectl -n ${namespace} get pod ${name}
 ```

-### View TiDB Lightning Job Logs
+### View TiDB Lightning job logs

 Run the following command to retrieve and view the logs of the TiDB Lightning job: